 Data Sharing and Public Access Policies

-When research findings are shared broadly with investigators in the research community, it leads to discoveries that deepen the understanding of cancer and improve treatment options for patients.
+Improved cancer patient treatment options result when researchers broadly share their data with investigators in the research community.
 Equitable data sharing balances data accessibility with the rights of the patients who allow their data to be used and reused to catalyze discovery.

 To ensure broad and responsible data sharing for the research and participant (patient and advocate) communities, NCI’s research and data adhere to all NCI and NIH data sharing policies including, but not limited to, the excerpt listed below.
 For additional policies that affect NIH data sharing, visit the NIH Grants and Funding page.